Thomasstycke/Thomasstycke.github.io/index.md

 </figure>

 <p style="text-align: justify; text-justify: inter-word;">
-The analysis of <a href="#figure5">Figure 5</a> raises significant food safety concerns across a variety of restaurant categories in New York City, particularly highlighted by the extremely high hygiene score of 51.75 in zip code 10035.
+The analysis of <a href="#figure5">Figure 5</a> raises significant food safety concerns across a variety of restaurants in New York City, particularly highlighted by the extremely high hygiene score of 51.75 in zip code 10035.
 This score, far exceeding acceptable levels, places this area solidly within Grade C, a category indicating serious public health risks.

 Moreover, the identification of surrounding areas as 'red zones' suggests that these hygiene issues may not be limited to seafood establishments but could be pervasive across multiple types of dining venues in the area.
 </p>